📖 Functions of several variables#

 \[\begin{split} \frac{\partial f(K,L)}{\partial K} + \frac{\partial f(K,L)}{\partial L} \frac{\partial L(K)}{\partial K} = 0 \\ \Leftrightarrow \frac{\partial L(K)}{\partial K} = -\frac{\tfrac{\partial f(K,L)}{\partial K}}{\tfrac{\partial f(K,L)}{\partial L}} \end{split}\]

-The slope of the isoquant curve is referred to as the marginal rate of technical substitution
+The (negation of) slope of the isoquant curve is referred to as the marginal rate of technical substitution

 It measures how much of one input would be needed to compensate for a one-unit loss of the other while keeping the production at the same level.

-Marginal rate of technical substitution between input \(x_i\) and \(x_j\) of a multivariate function is defined as
+Marginal rate of (technical) substitution between input \(x_i\) and \(x_j\) of a multivariate function is similarly given by partial derivatives as

 Consider the level surface of the Cobb-Douglas function of three inputs (capital, labor, and land)